rajann44/qa-webapp/README.md

 * description of the test script, what use cases were covered, etc.
 * the automated test itself

 We leave the selection of tools and frameworks to you, as long as they are generally available and we will be able to run the tests.
-We would prefere if the tests were dockerized and a shell script would be provided to execute them.
+We would prefer if the tests were dockerized and a shell script is be provided to execute them.

 We did not leave any intentional bugs in the app (which does not mean it's perfect), so it's OK if all the tests pass.